ldanilov/AnkiShortcuts/README.md

    - `[Ctrl, Opt, Cmd] + \`
       1. Does the same as **]**
       2. But instead of one card, it sends **two** cards, flipping Question in place of the Answer.
+   - `[Ctrl, Opt, Cmd] + =`
+      1. Does the same as **]**
+      2. But before sending the card to Anki, it lets you edit the Answer.
+Albeit in a too small of a text field for convenient editing for now.
 - `[Ctrl, Opt, Cmd] + D`
    1. **Get** all Deck Names from your Anki app.
    2. **Select** one of them to use going forward.